Miky81/VBB-BrowserGO/README.md

 It can run on Windows Vista, Windows 7, Windows 8, Windows 8.1, Windows 10 and Windows 11
 REMEMBER: Always run the "VBB BrowserGO.exe" file!

+Now i am working on VBB Browser PRO!
+You can TEST the first Beta Version (Development Version) It can run onWindows 7, Windows 8, Windows 8.1, Windows 10 and Windows 11